-To initiate WebPass as a facility, facilities will need to identify an administrator user and sign up using the following instructions:
+To initiate WebPass as a facility, facilities will need to identify an administrator user.

-- 1. Send an email to New Directions (PRWebpass@ndbh.com) with the request to be an administrator for your organization. - a.
 The administrator will be responsible for managing facility users.
-This responsibility includes adding users, resetting passwords and deleting users who are no longer authorized to access the facility WebPass account. - 2.
+This responsibility includes adding users, resetting passwords and deleting users who are no longer authorized to access the facility WebPass account.
+Once the administrator is identified, they need to sign up using the following instructions:

+- 1. Send an email to New Directions at ProviderRelations@NDBH.com with the request to be an administrator for your organization. - 2.
 Include the facility Tax ID. - 3.
 Indicate the requested WebPass user's fist name, last name and email address.